 Look for the following entry Do not show the ‘new application installed’ notification and double-click on it. change it to enabled to block the notification from popping up.

-Disable using Windows Registry
+Disable New application installed notification using Registry

 If your Windows does not have the Group Policy feature, Run regedit to open the Registry and navigate to the following key: